Krishna-Vineet/Blogit/Readme.md

 ## Overview

-This project is a comprehensive blog management system with user authentication, blog creation and management, interactions, category management, search and filtering, file management, analytics, and event promotions.
+This project is a comprehensive blog management system with user authentication, blog creation and management, interactions, search and filtering, file management, analytics, and event promotions.
 It is built using Node.js, Express, MongoDB, and Cloudinary.

 ## Features we are expecting